Helium: Scientific discoveries

 On March 26, 1895, Scottish chemist Sir William Ramsay isolated helium on Earth by treating the mineral cleveite (a variety of uraninite with at least 10% rare-earth elements) with mineral acids.
 Ramsay was looking for argon but, after separating nitrogen and oxygen from the gas, liberated by sulfuric acid, he noticed a bright yellow line that matched the D_{3} line observed in the spectrum of the Sun.
 These samples were identified as helium by Lockyer and British physicist William Crookes.
 It was independently isolated from cleveite in the same year by chemists Per Teodor Cleve and Abraham Langlet in Uppsala, Sweden, who collected enough of the gas to accurately determine its atomic weight.
+Before he was aware of the identity with Lockyer's helium, Ramsay originally intended to name the new gas krypton, a name he later reused for one of the heavier noble gases.
 Helium was also isolated by American geochemist William Francis Hillebrand prior to Ramsay's discovery, when he noticed unusual spectral lines while testing a sample of the mineral uraninite.
 Hillebrand, however, attributed the lines to nitrogen.
 His letter of congratulations to Ramsay offers an interesting case of discovery, and near-discovery, in science.

 In 1907, Ernest Rutherford and Thomas Royds demonstrated that alpha particles are helium nuclei by allowing the particles to penetrate the thin glass wall of an evacuated tube, then creating a discharge in the tube, to study the spectrum of the new gas inside.
 In 1908, helium was first liquefied by Dutch physicist Heike Kamerlingh Onnes by cooling the gas to less than 5 K. He tried to solidify it by further reducing the temperature but failed, because helium does not solidify at atmospheric pressure.
 Onnes' student Willem Hendrik Keesom was eventually able to solidify 1 cm^{3} of helium in 1926 by applying additional external pressure.